 In all the time I’ve been writing here on the blog, I’ve never posted a coffee cake!
 Until now, anyway.
-And what a great one to do as the first – a mixture of pecans, cinnamon and brown sugar for the topping with a soft, moist, and slightly tangy cake layer.
+And what a great one to do as the first – this Sour Cream Pecan Coffee Cake has a mixture of pecans, cinnamon and brown sugar for the topping with a soft, moist, and slightly tangy cake layer.
 Yum.

 Coffee cakes are so easy to make.
 There’s just one lovely little layer – no worries about getting those multiple layers stacked correctly – and no frosting!
 Frosting and I are not always good friends.
 Sometimes it likes me and sometimes it just refuses to cooperate.
 Sometimes it’s too thick, sometimes too thin and it’s always a big mess.
 Yes sir, give me a simple one-layer cake like this and I’m really happy.

 Enjoy this delicious coffee cake with, naturally, a cup of coffee or a glass of milk.
 It makes a nice ending for breakfast, a lovely little afternoon snack or even a light dessert.